UNKeiTech/EscherTiling/README.md

 # EscherTiling
-try to develop Escher's "Regular Division of the Plane" software
+trying to develop Escher's "Regular Division of the Plane" software

 using language
 c++ & Qt 5.9.1 (LGPL version)